 There are differences and advantages in each:

 If I had to choose, I would select the Emile Henry Flame stewpot because of its versatility.
-Yes it is more expensive, but I can use it in so many more ways that I think it makes up for the cost; plus it is more durable in the long run.
+Yes it is more expensive, but I can use it in so many more ways than the Romertopf and I feel that makes up for the cost.
+Plus it is more durable and should have a longer lifespan.

-If cost is a concern and you don’t have any oven performance constraints (you are able to start it in a cold oven) or don’t mind having to soak it each time you use it, then you will be very happy with the Römertopf.
+If cost is a concern and you don’t have any oven performance constraints (i.e. you are able to start it in a cold oven) and don’t mind having to soak it each time you use it, then you will be very happy with the Römertopf.
 Trust me performance is not the issue, Römertopf performs exactly as advertised!